Sky · TV / Mobile / Gaming · 0→1 MVP → Platform

 The interaction model

 Four principles anchored every decision: modular, unite the living room, instinctive by design, inclusive for all.
 From those, three interaction calls shaped the whole dual-screen model.
+All three are mobile-first decisions: once the quiz starts, every player action happens on the phone, the TV stays as the host display.

 TV as host, phone as controller